Document Type : Research Paper

 - seyedmohammad hosseini 2

-1 ph.D.
-Candidate - Department of animal science, Faculty of agriculture, University of Birjand, Iran
+1 Corresponding Author, Department of Animal Science, Faculty of agriculture, University of Birjand, Birjand, Iran.
+E-mail: Hassan.azizabadi@birjand.ac.ir

-2 Department of animal science, Faculty of agriculture, University of Birjand, Iran
+2 Department of Animal Science, Faculty of Agriculture, University of Birjand, Birjand, Iran.
+E-mail: shosseini@birjand.ac.ir

-3 Expert of Agricultural Research Center, Khorasan Razavi, Iran
+4 Expert of Agricultural Research Center, Khorasan Razavi, Iran.
+E-mail: Tahami6690@yahoo.com

 Abstract

-objective: The poultry farming industry, as one of the most critical sectors in animal protein production, has always been in search of new, accessible, and cost-effective feed sources to improve growth performance, carcass quality, and health of birds.
-The use of by-products from the food industry, such as whey powder (a protein source) and corn gluten (a source of both protein and energy), can be an effective strategy for reducing feed costs and improving the gastrointestinal health of poultry.
-Given the significant role of gastrointestinal health in the growth and efficiency of broiler chickens, assessing the combined effects of these two feed ingredients (whey powder and corn gluten) in broiler diets represents a scientifically and economically sound nutritional decision aimed at optimizing growth performance, the essential amino acid profile of the diet, enhancing the biological value of consumed protein (higher absorption in the body), improving bone quality by increasing its mineral content.
-The combination of these two ingredients could provide a balanced diet with sufficient energy and high-quality protein.
-Therefore, the objective of the present study was to investigate the effects of varying levels of whey powder and corn gluten on growth performance, tibia bone characteristics, and serum mineral concentration in Arian broiler chickens.
+Objective: he poultry industry, as a major contributor to animal protein production, continually seeks novel, accessible, and cost-effective feed resources to enhance growth performance, carcass quality, and bird health.
+The use of food industry by-products, such as whey powder as a protein source and corn gluten as a source of both protein and energy, represents a practical strategy to reduce feed costs while potentially improving gastrointestinal health in poultry.
+Given the pivotal role of gastrointestinal health in nutrient utilization, growth, and feed efficiency of broiler chickens, evaluating the combined inclusion of whey powder and corn gluten in broiler diets is both scientifically and economically justified.
+This dietary approach may optimize growth performance, improve the essential amino acid profile, enhance the biological value of dietary protein through greater nutrient absorption, and promote bone quality by increasing mineral deposition.
+Moreover, the combination of these ingredients may provide a nutritionally balanced diet with adequate energy and high-quality protein.
+Therefore, the objective of the present study was to investigate the effects of different inclusion levels of whey powder and corn gluten on growth performance, tibia bone characteristics, and serum mineral concentrations in Arian broiler chickens.

-Method: An experiment was conducted using 585 one-day-old male Arian broiler chicks, arranged in a completely randomized design with a 3×3 factorial arrangement, consisting of nine treatments, five replications, and 13 chicks per replication.
-The experimental treatments included: The experimental treatments include: (1) 0% whey powder+0%corn gluten (control treatment), (2) 3% whey powder, (3) 6% whey powder, (4) 3% corn gluten, (5) 6% corn gluten, (6) 3% whey powder+3% corn gluten, (7) 3% whey powder+6% corn gluten, (8) 6% whey powder+3% corn gluten and (9) 6% whey powder+6% corn gluten.
-Performance traits, including feed intake, body weight gain and feed conversion ratio, were measured periodically.
-Tibia bone characteristics, including ash percentage, calcium, phosphorus, magnesium, length, weight, and width, as well as serum mineral concentrations, were evaluated at 45 days of age.
-The statistical analysis of the data was performed using SAS software.
+Method: An experiment was conducted using 585 one-day-old male Arian broiler chicks arranged in a completely randomized design with a 3×3 factorial structure.
+The experiment consisted of nine dietary treatments with five replicates per treatment and 13 chicks per replicate.
+The dietary treatments included: (1) 0% whey powder + 0% corn gluten (control), (2) 3% whey powder, (3) 6% whey powder, (4) 3% corn gluten, (5) 6% corn gluten, (6) 3% whey powder + 3% corn gluten, (7) 3% whey powder + 6% corn gluten, (8) 6% whey powder + 3% corn gluten, and (9) 6% whey powder + 6% corn gluten.
+Growth performance parameters, including feed intake, body weight gain, and feed conversion ratio, were recorded periodically throughout the experiment.
+Tibia bone characteristics—namely ash content, calcium, phosphorus, magnesium concentrations, length, weight, and width—as well as serum mineral concentrations, were determined at 45 days of age.
+Data were analyzed using SAS software.

 Keywords